yhabteab/trainee-cpp-sort/README.md

 ``./output -n -o output.txt in.txt`` OR ``./output -n --output output.txt < in.txt``
  then check the ``output.txt`` file.
+### CONTRIBUTING

-I hope you have as much fun with it as I have when coding and would be very happy if you would develop the program further or if you could give me suggestions how I can do it even better ..
+I hope you have as much fun with it as I have when coding and would be very happy if you would develop the program further or if you could give me suggestions how I can do it even better.

+Your are always welcome to contribute in this repository

 Thank you :+1: